 To reach any level of high-performance or to build a high reliability organization requires teamwork.

-World class teamwork, communication, collaboration, trust and shared learning are critical components of a high performing team.
+World class teamwork, communication, collaboration, mutual trust and shared learning are critical components of a high performing team.
 We never reach the top alone, and teamwork has a dramatic effect on our results and performance.

-Whose Job Is it?
+Teamwork.
+Whose Responsibility Is it?

 Well, that would be you.
 It is your job.
 And YOU can Be the Catalyst.

 No matter what our roles are in life, we all engage in leadership and teamwork every day.